khhk10/ClassifiedAlbum/README.md

 # ClassifiedAlbum
-A photo album that photo using CoreML
+A photo album that classifies photos using CoreML

 ### Function
 - Adds photos from Photo Library app and store data